 An overview of Congress, the Presidency, and the Supreme Court; consideration of the political process and the ideas that inform, modify, and alter the United States political system.
 Emphasis on citizenship, political culture, socialization, public opinion, voting patterns, political parties and competing ideologies.
 Not open to students who have taken POL 268.

 POL 348C Interpreting Civilization

-Comparative considerations of the religious, artistic, literary, historical-political-economic-governmental components of world civilizations through selected areas of study.
-Prerequisites: ENG 101-102 or 110-111.
+Comparative considerations of the religious, artistic, literary, historical-political-economicgovernmental components of world civilizations through selected areas of study.
+Prerequisites: ENG 110-111.

 POL/HST 348E A History of U.S. Foreign Relations